ofmla/devito-wiki/Using-Intel-Advisor-with-Devito.md

 Obtaining a roofline of a Devito program will be done in two phases.
 The first is the Survey, done to obtain generic performance data about the program.
 To obtain the Survey data for the program being profiled run the following:

 ```
-advixe-cl --collect survey --project-dir Prof -- python benchmarks/user/benchmark.py run -P acoustic -d 512 512 512 -so 4 --tn 100 --autotune off
+advixe-cl -collect survey -project-dir Prof -- python benchmarks/user/benchmark.py run -P acoustic -d 512 512 512 -so 4 --tn 100 --autotune off
 ```

-Here `--collect survey` specifies that we wish to collect Survey data form the program and `--project-dir Prof` tells Advisor to place the profiling data within the `Prof` directory, which is created.
+Here `-collect survey` specifies that we wish to collect Survey data form the program and `-project-dir Prof` tells Advisor to place the profiling data within the `Prof` directory, which is created.
 Make sure that there is no naming conflict with the directory name and that the directory does not already exist.
 A common error here is `advixe: Error: Invalid result directory`, consider this previous point if it arises.
 The `-- python benchmarks/...` command is the one we wish to profile.

 Now, Advisor should start and you should see something starting with the following lines: